 3.3.
-If a customer has "step-in rights," (i.e., the customer can take over a supplier's function such as maintenance if the supplier - or its Subcontractor - fails to perform) both the customer-supplier and the suppler-Subcontractor contracts should deal with the potential situation when the trigger event is caused by the Subcontractor.
+If a customer has "Step-In rights," (i.e., the customer can take over a supplier's function such as maintenance if the supplier - or its Subcontractor - fails to perform) both the customer-supplier and the suppler-Subcontractor contracts should deal with the potential situation when the trigger event is caused by the Subcontractor.
+(See WorldCC Contracting Principle Step-In Rights.)
 To what extent are the supplier's financials affected?
-How do the customer and supplier begin to collaborate on the solution or SOW?
+How do all the parties collaborate on the transition?
 What is the Subcontractor's liability for the reduction in revenue that the supplier experiences?